StevenBlack/intl/readme.md

 Designer is a VFP dialog whose display language varies according to the localization of VFP.

-**Internationalization Gotcha:** S nCodePage specifies the code page of the query.
-Include AS nCodePage if the query was created with a code page other than the current VFP code page.
+**Internationalization Gotcha:** `AS nCodePage` specifies the code page of the query.
+Include `AS nCodePage` if the query was created with a code page other than the current VFP code page.
 When the query is opened, VFP automatically converts the query to the current VFP code page.

 The query is saved in its original code page when it is closed.

-If you omit the AS nCodePage clause or nCodePage is 0, the query is not converted to the current VFP code page.
+If you omit the `AS nCodePage` clause or `nCodePage` is 0, the query is not converted to the current VFP code page.

 In VFP, queries can be added to a project, and you can specify the query's code page from within the Project Container.
 The Project Container keeps track of the query's code page.
-However, if you use MODIFY QUERY to open a query outside of the Project Container, you should include AS nCodePage to specify the query's code page.
+However, if you use `MODIFY QUERY` to open a query outside of the Project Container, you should include `AS nCodePage` to specify the query's code page.

 ---